 Years ended December 31,

-2019 2018
+2020 2019

-Associates \$ 8,864 \$ -
+Associates \$ 2,372 \$ 8,864

 Entities controlled by key management or

-entities with significant influence 26 246
+entities with significant influence 240 26

-Total \$ 8,890 \$ 246
+Total \$ 2,612 \$ 8,890

-Other contract revenue from related parties and non-related parties are collected based on the general service contact or general agreement.
-In addition, service contracts entered into with related parties are based on the price lists in force and terms that would be available to third parties while collection for service are about 2 to 3 months after inspection of service depending on the other contracts or individual agreements.
+Other contract revenue from related parties and non-related parties are collected based on the general service contract or general agreement.
+In addition, service contracts entered into with related parties are based on the price lists in force and terms that would be available to third parties while the collection periods for service contracts are about 2 to 3 months after inspection of service depending on the other contracts or individual agreements.